ysrinu1/Readme_Generator/README.md

 ```

 ## license
     This project is licensed under the This application is covered under the MIT License agreement.
-You can find its details, as well as all other available licensing, below: license
+You can find its details, as well as all other available licensing: GNU AGPLv3 , GNU GPLv3 ,Mozilla Public License 2.0 ,Apache License 2.0 ,MIT License ,Boost Software License 1.0 ,The Unlicense license